 BLO – back loop only

-Bottom of cookie, all in Cornmeal or yellowish tan of your choice
+Bottom of cookie, all in yellowish/tan of your choice to represent the bottom of a sugar cookie

 Ch 2